falkodev/a3-vue-sample-project/README.md

 For cypress, run `npm run cy:open` to visualize tests.
 The CI version is available with `npm run cy:run`.

-For a specific service:

-- backend: run `make test-apos`
-- frontend: run `make test-vue`

-If a watch mode is needed during development:

-- for backend: `docker-compose exec vino-terr-apos npm run test:watch` or `cd server && npm run test:watch`
+If a watch mode is needed during development for backend: `docker-compose exec vino-terr-apos npm run test:watch` or `cd server && npm run test:watch`
-- for frontend: `docker-compose exec vino-terr-vue npm run test:watch` or `cd client && npm run test:watch`

 <a id="7"></a>